parthasm/Neural-Networks-Backpropagation/README.md

 For details on the dataset, see the names file in this repository.

 This neural network classifies a tumor as malignant or benign.
-The classifier is trained on the dataset and the accuracy is reported on the training set.
+The classifier is trained on the dataset and the accuracy and the time taken are reported for the training set.

 ##Citation for Dataset:
 1. O. L. Mangasarian and W. H. Wolberg: "Cancer diagnosis via linear programming", SIAM News, Volume 23, Number 5, September 1990, pp 1 & 18.